PLEASE SHARE ELECTRONICALLY ♻ DO

 The

-efforts to boost the population and shun birth control.
-In case you haven’t
+familiar with their efforts to boost the population and shun birth

-already boycotted them for the thousands of sexual abuse cases that finally
+control.
+In case you haven’t already boycotted them for the thousands of sexual

-came to light, look again at the church’s long history of missionaries that
+abuse cases that finally came to light, look again at the church’s long history

-the #1 “engine” behind our unprecedented CO₂ emissions.
+population growth is the #1 “engine” behind our unprecedented CO₂ emissions.

 d.